Superrigidity from Chevalley groups into acylindrically hyperbolic groups via quasi-cocycles: Property and Property

 Therefore, we have obtained the following implications:

-We note on the reverse implications in $(\star)$.
-The right implication cannot be reversed, because any infinite hyperbolic group fails to have property $(\mathrm{TT})_\mathrm{wm}$ (also see Section~\ref{section=ah}).
-Burger and Iozzi \cite{BurgerIozzi} construct a counterexample to the converse implication to the left one.
-The $\ell_2$-stability in the sense in \cite{BurgerIozzi} is implied by property $(\mathrm{TT})_{\mathrm{wm}}$ by the proposition below.
+In what follows, we briefly discuss the reverse implications in $(\star)$.
+The right implication cannot be reversed, because all infinite hyperbolic groups fail to have property $(\mathrm{TT})_\mathrm{wm}$ (see Section~\ref{section=ah}).
+Burger and Iozzi \cite{BurgerIozzi} constructed a counterexample to the converse implication to the left one.
 It might be open whether the middle implication can be reversed.